 The interview on career perspectives is therefore a central instrument with which you can meet these requirements.
 You should be aware that universities educate for our society and for research.
 The very diverse options of non-academic career paths are valued just as highly as academic career paths.

-The aim of these guidelines is to set out the JGU's self-image in dealing with its young scientists and to formulate standards which are supported by the entire university and which are thus effective in terms of both the attitude and actions of its members.
+The aim of the Guidelines of the Johannes Gutenberg-University Mainz for the Promotion of Young Researchers (only available in German) is to set out the JGU's self-image in dealing with its young scientists and to formulate standards which are supported by the entire university and which are thus effective in terms of both the attitude and actions of its members.
 Decisive factors here are:

 - enabling and promoting early academic independence, and